SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A throwing method can't override a nonthrowing method, and a throwing method can't satisfy a protocol requirement for a nonthrowing method.
-That said, a nonthrowing method can override a throwing method, and a nonthrowing method can satisfy a protocol requirement for a throwing.
+That said, a nonthrowing method can override a throwing method, and a nonthrowing method can satisfy a protocol requirement for a throwing method.

 .. _Declarations_RethrowingFunctionsAndMethods: